GraphScope/GART/docs/notes/architecture.rst

 GART acts as a service to synchronize database changes to the graph store.
 When pulled up as a service on its own, users can try out the full power of GART and different graph computation engines on the graph store.
-At the same time, GART also provides a front-end, used as a database plug-in, currently supported as PostgreSQL extension.
+At the same time, GART also provides a front-end, used as a database plug-in, currently supported as a PostgreSQL extension.
 Users can invoke GART's functions in the database client, such as RGMapping definitions, graph computation on the graph store, etc.

 .. _GRIN: https://graphscope.io/docs/latest/storage_engine/grin/